Obituary of Antonia Sanchez

 She was preceded into heaven by her parents Jose and Luz Aguilera Sanchez, her sisters Isabela and Marina, grandchildren Alejandro Adalberto Salinas, Jose Luis Sainz and great-grandchild Michael Anthony Treviño, Jr. She is survived by her sisters Maria and Acuncion, her seven children; Jose B. Salinas, Adalberto L. Treviño, Ruth S. Treviño, Luzette M. Treviño, Lilia E. Treviño, Diana I. Peralta-Trevino, Pablo Treviño, along with 67 grand, great and great-great-grandchildren, plus numerous nieces and nephews throughout Texas .

 A special thank you to the staff of St. Johns Hospital, Pleasant Valley Hospital and the Livingston Memorial Hospice Program.

 A viewing from 4 to 9pm, with a Rosary Service at 7pm has been set for Friday April 12 at the Perez Family Funeral Home located at 1347 Del Norte Road in Camarillo.
 A Mass service will be conducted on Saturday April 13, 2019 at the Perez Family Funeral Home starting at noon with the burial to follow at 1:30pm at the Santa Clara Cemetery located at 2370 North H Street in Oxnard.
 A reception will follow at her home after the burial.

-To send flowers to the family of Antonia Sanchez, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Antonia Sanchez, please visit Tribute Store

 1347 Del Norte Road | Camarillo, CA 93010